Skip to content

 • night sweats;

-• or even genitourinary syndrome (discomfort during intercourse, dryness, repeated infections, etc.).
+• or genitourinary syndrome (discomfort during intercourse, dryness, recurrent infections...).

-It is generally based on hormone replacement: estrogen alone or combined with progesterone, depending on the case.
+It generally relies on hormonal substitution: estrogens alone or combined with progesterone, depending on the case.
 It can be taken orally, cutaneously (patch, gel) or vaginally (ovules, cream, vaginal ring).

-The most recent studies (including that of Manson JE as part of the Women's Health Initiative ) have helped to qualify the fears linked to the risk of cancers and the risk of cardiovascular diseases.
+The most recent studies (including that by Manson JE within the framework of the Women's Health Initiative) have helped to nuance fears related to the risk of cancers and cardiovascular diseases.
 How?
-By showing that the latter depend mainly on:
+By showing that these risks mainly depend on:

 • and health history.